vari24/forks-and-clones-readme-online-web-sp-000/README.md

 This will create a local copy of our forked GitHub repository.
 And that is it!

+## Conclusion

+Github gives developers many ways to collaborate.
+Using `git fork` and `git clone` in conjunction allow you to work independently and collaboratively on repos you may not have direct access to edit.
 Note that this is something you can do on _any_ public GitHub repository, not just Learn lessons.
 So if you've found a GitHub repository that you'd love to build off of or modify for your own use, you can use this process to make your own copy.
 Often, the original authors will include license information regarding how you can use their repository, so make sure to check before you publish, sell or distribute any material you've forked, cloned and modified.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/forks-and-clones-readme' title='Forks and Clones'>Forks and Clones</a> on Learn.co and start learning to code for free.</p>